Welcome, Guest. Please login or register.

 - Competition Level

-It can be a time consuming exercise, especially if you have a very long list of keywords to analyse, but the next step is to start pulling search popularity and competition values from Keyword Tool into your spreadsheet so you can easily scan all values for all keywords at the same time.
+It can be a time consuming exercise, especially if you have a very long list of keywords to analyse, but the next step is to start pulling replacement popularity and competition values from Keyword Tool into your spreadsheet so you can easily scan all values for all keywords at the same time.
 In the Relevance column you are going to put your own rating like “Poor” or “High”.
 Relevance rating is your judgement call.
 There is no special tool to get those values from.

 Remember: The most useful keywords will strike a balance between popularity, relevance and competition.